Blake E. Jones

 James Richards is a problem solver who serves as a trusted and experienced advocate and advisor for his clients with a focus on construction law and commercial litigation.
 James is Board Certified by the Texas Board of Legal Specialization in Construction Law and is a go-to lawyer for large complex disputes.

 James has represented individuals and corporations in a variety of matters ranging from defective construction, to business disputes, to real estate, to director and officer liability.
-His trial experience includes both jury and bench trials.
+His trial experience includes jury trials, bench trials, and arbitrations.
 Additionally, James has significant experience representing property owners associations, contractors, developers, energy companies, and business owners throughout the State of Texas.
-James has been selected to the Texas Rising Stars list each year from 2018 through 2023 and was named to the Best Lawyers in America: Ones to Watch list for 2021 and 2022.
+James has been selected to the Texas Rising Stars list each year from 2018 through 2024 and was named to the Best Lawyers in America: Ones to Watch list for 2021 and 2022.
 James is also an active mediator, Member in the State Bar College, and serves as a Texas Bar Foundation Fellow.

 James received his B.A. from the University of Texas at Austin with highest honors (summa cum laude) and his J.D. from SMU Dedman School of Law, cum laude.
 While in law school, he was nominated for the Judge John Kennedy Scholarship for Outstanding Contribution to the Law School, served as a Law Review Articles Editor, and was an active participant in the Legal Clinic Program.
 Through his work in the clinic program, James tried a case in Dallas County Court at Law to a jury verdict while still in law school.